JJenus/printf/README.md

-# printf
-ALX printf project for student collaboration.
+alx printf project for student collaboration of two members